 Birch Aquarium at Scripps– #1 Touch Tide Pool San Diego

-Tide Pools Teeming with Life in San Diego
+Best Teeming with Life Tide Pools San Deigo

 You will find Dike Rock north of Scripps Pier at La Jolla Shores Beach.
 It is made up of volcanic rock that houses starfish, crabs, sea anemones, mussels, and occasionally, octopuses.
 Local biology students from the nearby universities frequent the tide pools here because there is so much to see.
 The rock belongs to La Jolla Underwater Park marine reserve and doubles as a great spot for watching the sunset.